Church and State (comics): Astoria

 Cerebus orders Roach arrested for his refusal to help Cerebus.
 Though the Roach escapes, before he goes he reveals that Astoria is the one who murdered the previous Pope in order to arrange Cerebus's appointment to the position.
-Put into the dungeon, Astoria reveals that she manipulated Cerebus to counter Weisspault's own schemes to carry out the Ascension.
-Astoria seeks to be the one who is summoned to the moon, so she can meet Tarim (who Astoria refers to as "Terim" and considers a woman) so that she can ask to be his prophet and end the religious war that exists between her Kellerists sect and the Cirinists in her side's favor.
+Put into the dungeon, Astoria reveals that she manipulated Cerebus to counter Weisshaupt 's own schemes to carry out the Ascension.
+Astoria seeks to be the one who is summoned to the moon, so she can meet Tarim (who Astoria refers to as "Terim" and considers a woman) so that she can ask to be his prophet and end the religious war that exists between her Kevillists sect and the Cirinists in her side's favor.

 During her interrogation, Cerebus "marries" Astoria, then has sex with her and then "divorces" her, before taking Astoria to trial for murder of the previous pope.
 During the trial, Astoria uses previously never mentioned before psychic powers to make Cerebus think the roles of the two were switched to try and gain pity from Cerebus.
 However, the trial is interrupted when the tower that will lead whoever possesses the golden orb to the moon, manifests.
-Using the orb that Cerebus has found in Weispault's bedroom, Cerebus is forced to leave Astoria's punishment in the hands of a subordinate as he rushes to catch the start of the ascension.
+Using the orb that Cerebus has found in Weisshaupt's bedroom, Cerebus is forced to leave Astoria's punishment in the hands of a subordinate as he rushes to catch the start of the ascension.